MiguelHenri/Safety-Inspections/python/README.md

 $python3 plot-time-evaluation.py
 ```

-A box-plot named odom-box-plot.pgn and an output file out_time_data.txt will be created.
+A box-plot named odom-box-plot.png and an output file out_time_data.txt will be created.